kite-sdk/kite-docs/labs/5-create-a-partitioned-dataset.md

 ## Data preparation

-In this lab, you will use the MovieLens ratings dataset from lab 2.
+In this lab, you will use the MovieLens ratings data from lab 2.

 The ratings in `u.data` need a slight transformation before they are immediately usable.
 Run the following commands to produce `ratings.csv`.